BrieXO vs Autodesk Construction Cloud

 • You're a specialist subcontractor (facade, MEP, fit-out)

-• You want BIM, carbon, commercials, field, and programme on the same spine
+• You want field and programme live today, with BIM, carbon, and commercials joining the same spine (on the roadmap)

 Pick Autodesk Build if...